isciences/exactextract/python/doc/index.rst

 The goals of ``exactextract`` are to be:

 - fast - the :ref:`algorithm <algorithm>` used by ``exactextract`` outperforms many other implementations by avoiding point-in-polygon tests used to determine whether pixels are inside or outside the raster.
-- accurate - ``exactextract`` considers partially-covered pixels by computing the fraction of each pixel that is covered by a polygon and weighting computations using this coverage fraction
+- accurate - ``exactextract`` computes the fraction of each pixel that is covered by a polygon to determine if the pixel should be used and/or to weigh computations using this coverage fraction.
 - scalable - ``exactextract`` avoids the need to load polygon or raster datasets into memory at a single time, allowing it to be used on arbitrarily large datasets with fixed system resources.
 - convenient - ``exactextract`` provides efficient implementations of many common :doc:`summary functions <operations>` and allows the user to define their own functions in R or Python.